WygorFonseca/WygorFonseca/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning AWS.
+- 👯 I’m looking to collaborate on open source projects related to Flutter (Dart) libraries.
+- 🤔 I’m looking for help with..
+Improve database architectures?
+- 💬 Ask me about Front-end frameworks like Vue, nuxt, next or how to deploy them statically on cloud!
+  Ps.: We can also talk about security flaws

 <!--
 **WygorFonseca/WygorFonseca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.